-Veterinaria do not require payment from authors or their institution or funding agency as an Article Processing Charge for publication of their work.
+Science Letters do not require payment from authors or their institutions or funding agencies as an Article Submission and/or Processing Charges for publication of their work.
 All articles become available right after publication to everyone from everywhere without any cost or subscription.

 Relevant Permissions, and Copyright and Access Policy

-Veterinaria, a peer reviewed international journal, publishes original research papers, review articles, short communications, case studies, data analysis, letters and research methodologies.
+Sciences Letters, a peer reviewed international journal, publishes original research papers, review articles, short communications, case studies, data analysis, letters, and research methodologies.

 1. Original Research Articles